nsclass/ns-svg-converter/README.md

 $ ./gradlew deployReactDist
 ```

-If you would like to compile only UI project, the following command can be used.
-As this UI project is made of React framework, yarn should be installed to compile UI project.
+The following command show how to compile UI project.

 ```$xslt
 # cd ns-svg-converter-react